LucienBrule/gpu-scoring-tool/.junie/guidelines.md

 - Add version tags or changelogs to DTOs when their return shape changes.

 These practices are not optional.
 Junie is expected to enforce and extend them as the architecture evolves.
+---

+## 🧱 Database Modeling Guidelines

+The GPU Scoring Tool uses SQLite as the backing store for persistence, with schema defined manually in `schema.sql`.

+Junie must follow these modeling preferences:

+### General Principles

+- Schema-first design: The SQLite schema in `schema.sql` is the single source of truth.
+- Pydantic-first DTOs: All data models must be defined using Pydantic V2 with `BaseModel`.
+- ORM-less: No usage of SQLAlchemy ORM or other ORM systems is allowed.
+- Use SQLAlchemy **Core** only (or raw SQL when appropriate).
+- Avoid Active Record patterns.
+Model classes should be pure data representations.
+- All timestamps must be in **ISO 8601** format.
+Use `datetime.utcnow().isoformat()` consistently.
+- Table access should go through explicitly defined query modules (e.g. `listing_queries.py`) to keep logic modular.

+### Triggers and Timestamps

+- `created_at` and `updated_at` should be handled at the DB layer using `DEFAULT CURRENT_TIMESTAMP` and triggers.
+- Application code must not manually manage these unless necessary.

+### Import Tracking

+- All persisted rows must reference an `import_id` from `import_batches`.
+- No writes should occur outside the context of a tracked import unless explicitly stated.

+### Additional Notes

+- Junie is not permitted to run interactive tools such as the `sqlite3` shell.
+- Tests must use in-memory or tempdir-based SQLite databases to ensure stateless test isolation.